bobo1993324/impala_approximate_extension/README.txt

 		$ CREATE TABLE sampleTableX AS SELECT * FROM tableX WHERE randomSampleWith(0.01);
 	to
 		$ CREATE TABLE sampleTableX AS SELECT *, 1 / 0.01 as sampleWeight FROM tableX WHERE randomSampleWith(0.01);

+2.3.2 Rewrite query sample table

+    approx_sum and approx_count requires sampleWeight as its second parameter.
+So sampleWeight is added.

+    So we change query:
+        $ SELECT approx_avg(quantity) FROM sampleTableX
+    to
+        $ SELECT approx_count(quantity) FROM sampleTableX